 Lazada is a popular online shopping and selling destination in Southeast Asia.
 It is present in Indonesia, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
 Lazada supports thousands of local and international sellers as well as many brands to serve the millions of consumers in the region.
 With over 300 million SKUs available, product categories are diverse and include consumer electronics, household goods, toys, fashion, sports equipment, and groceries.
 Learn how to sell on Lazada.

 MercadoLibre is Latin America’s leading e-commerce technology company.
 Through its primary platforms, MercadoLibre.com and MercadoPago.com, it provides buying, selling, and advertising solutions.
 Mercado Libre serves millions of users and provides a market for a wide variety of products and services.
-They maintain a leadership position in 18 Latin American countries.
+It maintains a leadership position in 18 Latin American countries.
 Learn how to sell on Mercado Libre.

 High traffic classifieds sites and apps are worth reviewing including Craigslist, Letgo, Mercari, and fashion-focused Poshmark.
 Some social media platforms offer social and e-commerce capabilities, for example, Facebook has a Marketplace (mainly for used goods) and users can sell in e-commerce-centric groups.

 Many online marketplaces have affiliate programs for individuals who prefer marketing goods instead of selling them.
 For example, eBay offers the eBay Partner Network while Amazon has Amazon Associates.
 Learn about affiliate marketing.